thibauts/styx/docs/administration/CLI.md

         delete                  Delete a log
         backup                  Backup a log
         restore                 Restore a log
-        write                   Write records to a log
+        produce                 Produce records to a log
-        read                    Read records from a log
+        consume                 Consume records from a log

 Global Options:
         -f, --format string     Output format [text|json] (default "text")